- Has apps for iOS and Android

 Coinbase is unlikely the fastest cryptocurrency exchange.
-Unless account is fully verified and purchasing with a credit card, then it’s instant.
-For bank transfers it takes from 5 to 7 days (which is pretty long) and 2-3 days for SEPA (Europe) transfers.
-On overloaded days everything becomes even slower, if we add the period of verification it may take additional few days.
+Unless the account is fully verified and purchasing with a credit card, then it’s instant.
+For bank transfers, it takes from 5 to 7 days (which is pretty long) and 2-3 days for SEPA (Europe) transfers.
+On overloaded days everything becomes even slower if we add the period of verification it may take additional few days.

 Verification process and privacy

 Due to the enormous expansion, Coinbase has an issue with slower support.
-Therefore, they’re increasing a number of support team members.
+Therefore, they’re increasing the number of support team members.
 Sadly, it doesn’t always help and some of the tickets stay unanswered for a very long time.
-Coinbase doesn’t have a phone support unfortunately.
+Coinbase doesn’t have phone support, unfortunately.

 First of all, Coinbase is graciously easy to use.
 So that’s awesome for newcomers.
 We could even say that it has the clearest interface ever and even your grandpa can get some cryptos.
 Good level of security, fast exchange process (usually), trusted name and insured assets – points we really like as well.

 However, the sell rate is not the best no matter which cryptocurrency did you choose.
 Furthermore, privacy is zero here because of tracking story and a mandatory verification for all orders almost.

 To sum up, if you are a newborn cryptocurrency buyer, Coinbase can offer many great features, simplicity and a calm sleep during the night.
 They aren’t suitable for an experienced crypto trader or an advanced user though.